I started another Bonnie Hunter Star Struck quilt last year in black and brights. This one I’m calling Twinkling Stars.

-Like so many of my projects I never got that far with it last year and it ended up on my UFO list this year.
+Like so many of my projects I never got that far with it last year.
+So unsurprisingly it ended up on my UFO list this year.
 I got the top together at some point in the spring and I’d been wanting to finish it since then.
-However, I had ran out of the Northcott Colorworks Black that I started it with, and with COVID solid dark colours were hard to find at any of my local quilt stores.
-Finally a few weeks ago the bolt of it I ordered came in and I was able to make the borders and binding required to finish it.
+I had ran out of the Northcott Colorworks Black that I started it with, and with COVID solid dark colours were hard to find at any of my local quilt stores.
+However, finally a few weeks ago the bolt of it I ordered came in and I was able to make the borders and binding required to finish it.

 The quilt has been claimed by hubby as he thinks it is the perfect size for him to snuggle up with on the couch.
 I’m calling it my Twinkling Stars Quilt.

 16 thoughts on “Twinkling Stars”